open-company/open-company-search/README.md

 You should be all set.

-If it happens that you start the elasticsearch on a low memory machine and you see messages of disk watermark exceeded (low, high or flood_stage) read the following instructions.
+NB: If it happens that you start the Elasticsearch on machine with low diskspace, and you see messages about disk watermark exceeded (low, high or flood_stage) read, you are left with a read-only index (Elasticsearch tries to prevent itself from filling up the remaining disk space).

-With this procedure you will lose all your indexed data.
+For this case only, you can follow these instructions to adjust the disk watermark that Elasticsearch uses:

-Stop the ES instance, delete the data folder and restart elasticsearch with a config/elasticsearch.yml that looks like this:
+With this procedure you will lose all your previously indexed Elasticsearch data.
+Stop the Elasticsearch instance, delete the data folder and restart Elasticsearch with a `./config/elasticsearch.yml` that looks like this:

 ```
 cluster.name: local-es-instance